Do you have a question or a comment?

 I am from a seagoing family going back many generations.
-I learned to sail a dinghy from my father, who, like his grandfather, was a Master Mariner and Lieutenant Commander in the British Navy, and later in the Canadian Navy.
-In 1946, when I was five, my father read Coleridge’s Rime of the Ancient Mariner to me out loud.
-At the time, I thought it was autobiographical, perhaps because he was a bearded master mariner who had spent the six years of World War II in the British Navy.
+When I was five, my father read Coleridge’s Rime of the Ancient Mariner to me out loud.
+At the time, I thought it was autobiographical.
+I learned to sail a dinghy from him, who, like his father, was a Master Mariner and Lieutenant Commander in the Royal Navy.

 Simple mathematics reveals that I must have been conceived in 1940 during my father’s brief shore leave between his first command, a corvette in the Mediterranean and his second, a frigate in The Battle of the Atlantic.
 Before he died at 99 and three months, he read a first version of Astreya, and called it, “A good yarn, once you get rid of the bit where your hero biffs someone over the head with that novelist’s weapon, a belaying pin.”
 I hastily corrected the manuscript, and wrote more carefully thereafter.

 When I was fifteen, I thought that the best thing a person could do would be to write a book that would be enjoyed by people who had read what I had read.
 At that time, my list of authors included Arthur Ransome, Rudyard Kipling, Robert Louis Stevenson, C.S.
 Forester, Captain Marryatt, and Captain Joshua Slocum — all of them men who wrote about the sea and sailing ships.

 When I was 30, I wrote a PhD thesis on science fiction.
 My then current list of authors included Ursula Le Guin, Marion Zimmer Bradley, Ray Bradbury and Robert Heinlein.
-The degree essentially made me unemployable at any university where I could imagine myself teaching.
-So I became a contract writer and part time civil servant for a decade, after which I reinvented myself as a professor of communication studies for a few years.
-Then I went back to editing/writing, which I did for more than 20 years further, at the end of which, I had written for more than 25 government departments and agencies, plus a few private sector companies — most of it mind-numbingly dull.
+The doctorate essentially made me unemployable at any university where I could imagine myself teaching, so I became a contract writer and part time civil servant for a decade, after which I reinvented myself as a professor of communication studies for a few years.
+Then I went back to editing/writing, which I did for more than 20 years further, at the end of which, I had written for more than 25 government departments and agencies, plus private sector companies — most of it mind-numbingly dull.

 I studied English Literature because I loved books, particularly fantasy, which was no help at all in becoming successful as an academic.
 Reasoning that all those years of education must have at least equipped me to research and write, I spent the last 20 years of my working life as an editor and writer-for-hire, which helped me do my share of bringing up my second son Ben and keeping the Golden Retrievers fed.
 After I retired, my wonderful wife Katherine soldiered on, giving me the great gift of being able to write for me, instead of someone else.

-I live in Chelsea, Quebec, just north of Ottawa, Canada, and have done for more than 20 years — the longest I have ever spent in one place.
+I live in Chelsea, Quebec, just north of Ottawa, Canada, and have done for more than 25 years — the longest I have ever spent in one place.
 This is where I completed a lifetime’s ambition to write a story for boys and tomboys of all ages: The Astreya Trilogy, published by Fireship Press.
-It was also where The Laughing Princess came out of a box in the basement and ventured into print.
-Emboldened by all this, I dug out another MS The Hippies Who Meant It and went to work to bring it to publication.
-After 45 agents and two (Canadian) publishers turned it down, I decided it was time to self-publish.
-The book will launch on December 17, 2015.
+It was also where The Laughing Princess came out of a box in the basement and ventured into print, published by Açedrex.
+Emboldened, I dug out an early version of The Hippies Who Meant It and went to work to bring it to publication.
+After 45 agents and two (Canadian) publishers turned it down, I decided it was time to self-publish through Scribl.
+The book launched on December 17, 2015.